penguino-madagascar/gapple-icon-bop/README.md

-# note: this tutorial was used solely on psych engine (u can do this on any engine if you modify the code n stuff)
+# note: this tutorial was made solely on psych engine (u can do this on any engine if you modify the code n stuff)

 ## 0.4.2 and older